0xIbra/fluxify/README.md

 mapper.map('path/to/csvfile.csv', Map)
 ```
 As you can see, in this example the mapper will call the callback function every time it accumulates 500 mapped items.

+### Mapping settings
+`col` key is used to specify the column number or attribute name from where the value must be retrieved.
+If you want to specify the input data as the retrieved value use `_all_` as the value of `col`

+`transformations` key is used to apply transformations to the retrieved value.
+Available transformers are listed below.

+`conditions` key is used to apply conditions and alter the retrieved value.
+These conditions are in Python syntax, but you may not use all of Python's native functions.
+Available functions are listed below.

+`default` is used to define a default value for when a retrieved value is **null**.
+**Warning**: If the `default` key is defined with a value, it will be applied before applying transformations
+and conditions.

+##### Special cases for JSON and XML
+**XML**
+Set the `multiple` to `true` if you want to retrieve data from multiple XML tags with the same name.
+Use the `index` key with `multiple: true` if you wish to retrieve only one value from a number of XML tags.

+When retrieving a XML value, the default behaviour is to retrieve the `.text` value of the tag.
+If you wish to change this, to retrieve a tag containing many other tags, use `raw` key and set it to `false`.
+This will return you an object of type `xml.etree.Element`, you could later apply transformations on this object to alter,
+ organize and retrieve the data.

+**JSON**
+Use `index` key to retrieve a specific value from an array.
+Of course, it only works if the retrieved value is of type **array**.

 ### Supported formats